-Study and evaluation of the philosophy, methodology, and results of various types of evangelistic and Christian service ministries of the local church.
+Study and evaluation of the philosophy, methodology and results of various types of evangelistic and Christian service ministries of the local church.
+Four the practice of twenty-first century Christian missions, both internationally and domestically, in the church's effort to evangelize culturally diverse people groups.
 Four hours.